Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 The End Goal is the Starting Point

 Like all successful fundraising campaigns, major gift programs must begin with a clearly defined goal.
-Why is setting a fundraising goal absolutely essential, when you are just starting out on a major gifts journey?
+Why is setting a fundraising goal absolutely essential when you are just starting on a major gifts journey?
 One analogy to understand why it’s important is to view your goals as the final destination on a long road trip.
-The nonprofit fundraising strategy is the map to get there in an expected time.
+Your fundraising strategy is the map to get there in an expected time.
 Without written financial goals, it’s difficult to grow year-to-year and to stay on track when your committee discusses progress.
-In addition to that, the success of your organization depends on the funds raised from these efforts.
-Not knowing the concrete number your organization must raise is setting your organization up to fail.
-So let’s discuss the best strategy to define your fundraising goals.
+In addition, your organization’s success depends on the funds raised from these efforts.
+Not knowing the concrete numbers your organization must raise is setting your organization up to fail.
+So, let’s discuss the best strategy to define your fundraising goals.

 Establishing Donation Tiers